symfony/symfony-docs/components/options_resolver.rst

     }

 Possible types are the one associated with the ``is_*`` php functions or a class name.
-You can also pass an array of types as value.
+You can also pass an array of types as the value.
 For instance, ``array('null', 'string')`` allows ``firstName`` to be ``null`` or a ``string``.

-There is also a :method:`Symfony\\Component\\OptionsResolver\\OptionsResolver::addAllowedTypes` method, which you can use to add an allowed type to the previous allowed types.
+There is also an :method:`Symfony\\Component\\OptionsResolver\\OptionsResolver::addAllowedTypes` method, which you can use to add an allowed type to the previous allowed types.

 Normalize the Options
 ---------------------

-Some values needs to be normalized before you can use them.
+Some values need to be normalized before you can use them.
 For instance, the ``firstName`` should always start with an uppercase letter.
 To do that, you can write normalizers.
 These Closures will be executed after all options are passed and return the normalized value.
 You can configure these normalizers by